Pokrzw/Product-List/README.md

 - DELETE
     - delete an item with given id
-    - avaliable on route
+    - available on route
     > localhost:27017/products/:id
     - returns the body of the item that has just been deleted

 ## mongoDB schema
-This API uses express.js and mongoose which is a JavaScript package that allows an express app to connect to a mongoDB database.
+This API uses express.js and mongoose, which is a JavaScript package that allows an express app to connect to a mongoDB database.
 It also introduces some level of data validation on the backend side.

 MongoDB schemas represent a form of an object that will be added to the database.